-Applicants for the degree programs may apply for an exception to the General Admissions Requirements by submitting a detailed explanation on a General Petition Form to the Registrar's Office for the Vice President of Academic Affairs approval.
+Applicants for the degree programs may apply for an exception to the General Admissions Requirements by submitting a detailed explanation on an Admissions and Exception Petition form to the Admissions Office for Approval from the Admissions and Exception Committee.
+Details containing: 1.
+What exception is requested, and 2.
+Why should the seminary grant the request?